SpotLabsNET/users/README.md

 1. Autologin
 1. Optionally require emails for all non-password users with `users_require_email` config parameter
 1. Forgot password/reset password functionality
+1. Users can optionally have multiple OpenID/OAuth2 identities and one password associated with an account

 ## Using